-Last week you cut out the article about important documents and have since made some headway pulling it together.
+Now that you have saved the article about important documents (find it here: “An Intervention for Seniors – Sharing Information is Best For All”) and have since made some headway pulling it together.

 Good for you.
 Now you need to take the next step and communicate your decisions regarding your health and your [inevitable – sorry to break it to you this way] death.
 First, you need to make some choices on how you want to approach your last days on earth.
 Then you need to choose who will implement those choices.